simylein/minecraft-server/README.md

 One is called ${servername} (it's the name you have chosen for your server) and one is called ${servername}-backups.

-Like you can imagine ${servername} holds your live Server and ${servername}-backups stores your backups.
+Like you can imagine ${servername} holds your live server and ${servername}-backups stores your backups.
 # serverstart
 Start your Server for the first time:
 ```